serverless/components/README.md

   /*
    * Deploy (Required)
    * - The default functionality to run/provision/update your Component
-   * - You can run this function by running the "$ serverless" command */
+   * - You can run this function by running the "$ serverless deploy" command */

   async deploy(inputs = {}) {